-If you live in Maryland and do not express your final wishes in a will or estate plan, state law determines who makes your funeral arrangements and receives your property.
+If you die without a will in Maryland or do not express your final wishes in an estate plan, state law determines who makes your funeral arrangements and receives your property.
 In our Rockville, Maryland, estate planning practice at The Law Office of Henry Nash, our goals include ensuring that our clients’ final wishes are carefully documented to the finest detail.

 In the absence of a will, your loved ones will face difficult questions after your death.
 Many issues arise, beginning immediately.
 Those issues include: